Radictionary/Radictionary/README.md

 - 👋 Hi, I’m @RK129
 - 👀 I’m interested in ...
-Coding👌
+Backend development
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ...
+Backend Website develpment using python | Docker
-- 💞️ I’m looking to collaborate on ... website devolopment and python
+- 💞️ I’m looking to collaborate on ... website devolopment, python, and javascript
-- 📫 How to reach me ... don't👍

 <!---
 RK129/RK129 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.